Gay Bar (song): Music video

 The music video, directed by Tom Kuntz and Mike Maguire, was recorded in April 2003 at a movie studio in Toronto, Ontario, Canada.
-The video depicts a series of Abraham Lincoln look-alikes in the White House, portrayed primarily by the band's lead singer Dick Valentine, but stand-ins were used for some scenes.
+The video depicts a series of Abraham Lincoln look-alikes in the White House, portrayed primarily by the band's lead singer Dick Valentine, but doubles were used for some scenes.

 Awards

 The song was nominated for the Kerrang!
 Award for Best Single.
 It also won Video of the Year award (2003) from both Kerrang and Q magazine.